-Students who arrive at school between 8:15 a.m. and 8:25 a.m. are considered tardy and should report immediately to their homeroom teacher.
-Students who arrive after 8:25 a.m. must report to the office.
+Students who arrive at school after 8:15 a.m. are considered tardy and should report immediately to their homeroom teacher.
+Students who arrive after 8:15 a.m. must report to the office.
 Unless the students have a written valid excuse, or a medical card, the number of late arrivals will go on record as unexcused.
 If you are delivering students by car, plan to be here prior to 8:00 a.m. so that carpool students are not tardy.
 Students are expected to be in homeroom by 8:15 a.m.
 Students whose school bus arrives late must sign the late bus list in the commons but will be marked as an excused tardy.